-December 31, 2022 December 31, 2021 Aggregate amount of temporary differences related to investments in subsidiaries \$ (3,963,207) (2,151,112)
+D ecember 31, 2023 December 31, 2022 Aggregate amount of temporary differences related investments in subsidiaries to \$ (4,081,811) (3,963,207)

-The Group is able to control the timing of the reversal of the temporary differences associated with investments in subsidiaries as at December 31, 2022 and 2021.
+The Group is able to control the timing of the reversal of the temporary differences associated with investments in subsidiaries as at December 31, 2023 and 2022.
 Also, the management considers it is probable that the temporary differences will not reverse in the foreseeable future.
 Hence, such temporary differences were not recognized as deferred tax liabilities.